Important Glossary Related to Union Budget

 This is the gap between the Government's total spending and the sum of its revenue receipts and non-debt capital receipts.

 It represents the total amount of borrowed funds required by the Government to completely meet its expenditure.
-The gap is bridged through additional borrowing from the Reserve Bank of India, issuing Government securities etc. Fiscal deficit is one of the major contributors to inflation.
+The gap is bridged through additional borrowing from the Reserve Bank of India, issuing Government securities etc. The fiscal deficit is one of the major contributors to inflation.

 5. Primary Deficit